 Commentary by S.D.
 Kaehler

-9/16/17 Meeting: We continued last month's discussion about what The Seattle Robotics Society is about given all the changes that have
+9/16/17: This month's meeting started out by continuing last month's discussion about what The Seattle Robotics Society is about given all the changes that have

 taken place since it was founded in 1982.
 It began as a place for people to gather and share their struggles and successes as they attempted